-- · reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - approving and overseeing the total compensation package for our executives other than the three most senior executives; - · reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.

-In 2017, our compensation committee held meetings and passed unanimous written resolutions in lieu of meeting once.
+- · reviewing the total compensation package for our executive officers and making recommendations to the board with respect to it; - · approving and overseeing the total compensation package for our executives other than the three most senior executives; - · reviewing the compensation of our directors and making recommendations to the board with respect to it; and - periodically reviewing and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans. - In 2018, our compensation committee passed unanimous written resolutions in lieu of meeting once.